History

 The annual distributable income over the first ten years or so of the Fund’s existence was $100,000 to $200,000 and was the largest private fund for cancer research for some years after its founding.
 This gives some idea of where the support of cancer research stood at that time.
 There were basic points of early agreement between the Boards that were to prove lasting policy guides: full collaboration with all other organizations in the field, and the widest possible circulation of information.
 The latter led to collaboration in the founding and long support of the Journal of Cancer Research, and in turn to support of tumor registries and atlases.
 The central theme of the Fund has always been that of fundamental biological research.

 The early period of the Fund’s existence was probably the most eventful in terms of establishing procedures and setting precedents and surely the most chaotic, despite the early decisions regarding the basic direction the Fund would take.
-During the early years of the Fund 70 to 80 percent of the grants went to existing Yale projects or to projects brought to Yale by the Fund.
+The Fund’s resources were devoted entirely to the support of grants for established investigators and their projects in the United States (as well as abroad).
+70 to 80 percent of the grants went to existing Yale projects or to external projects brought to Yale by the Fund.
+For instance, the work of Dr. Jacques Monod at the Institute Pasteur was supported for a number of years by the Fund.
+Investigators from all over the world, including, Japan, Sweden and many in the U.K. also were recipients of grants.

 Prior to 1940, the grant money supplied by the Fund almost doubled the financial support available for cancer research from all other sources combined.
 The phenomenal increase in funds devoted to medical research during the subsequent decades, especially by the federal government, changed the attitudes of the Boards about the best use of their resources.